piotrsiupa/git-istash/README.md

 - There's no support for running the command while there are other unfinished operations in the repository (like rebase or merge).
 - Compatibility with submodules wasn't tested yet.
 - Compatibility with worktrees wasn't tested yet.
+- Option `--patch` eats more stdin than it needs to.
+(This is the fault of underlying `git add --patch`.)